A journey through maps

 Visitors to the exhibition can:

-January's 'Map of the month'.
+February's 'Map of the month'.

 - See a 'smell map' of Edinburgh — showing the origin of Auld Reekie's various smells, and where they travel on a south-westerly wind